aka-joe/GifTastic/README.md

 ### Key Codes

-At the first time that the user click the choice button, this code will get the values in position 0 ~ 9 of the result array.
+When the user clicks the choice button for the first time, this code will get the values in position 0 ~ 9 of the result array.
-At the second time that the user click same choice buttonn, this code will get next values in position 10 ~ 19 of the array.
+If the user clicks same choice button again, this code will get next values in position 10 ~ 19 of the array.
-If the user click same choice again, this code will get the values in position 20 ~ 29, and so on...
+If the user clicks same choice button again, this code will get the values in position 20 ~ 29, and so on...

 ```
 $(document).on("click", ".choice", function () {